apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

 ~~~~~~~~~~

-You've successfully enabled an application to communicate with a drv2605 driver,
+You've successfully enabled a mynewt application to communicate with a drv2605 device,
 calibrated it and actuated a motor!
 Next youll want to look at the code comments
 on the drv2605.c file and how the drv2605_shell.c file is implemented so you can
 setup and actuate your device programmatically within your application.